 Luke records 3 of Jesus’ parables in the 15th chapter of his account of Jesus ministry.
 These three parables, typically identified as the Lost Sheep, the Lost Coin, and the Prodigal Son, are given in response to criticism Jesus received from the religious leadership of his day.
-Seems like Jesus was hanging out with people that his denominational leadership did not approve of; scandalous behavior for a ‘godly’ person, eating with sinful people.
+It seems like Jesus was hanging out with people that his denominational leadership did not approve of.
+Scandalous behavior for a ‘godly’ person, eating with sinful people.

 The Lost Sheep and the Lost Coin

 In the first of these parables, Luke 15:3-7, Jesus tells of a shepherd with 100 sheep.
-One of his sheep became lost and he searched diligently for it until he found it.
-He then carried it home, calling on his friends to rejoice with him that the lost sheep has been found.
+One of his sheep became lost, and he searched diligently for it until he found it.
+He then carried it home, calling on his friends to rejoice with him that the lost sheep had been found.

 The Prodigal Son

-My guess is that they missed it altogether, so Jesus laid the third in the series on them, Luke 15:11-32, a parable of a loving father and his two sons, often call the parable of the Prodigal Son.
-In this parable the younger of the sons requests his inheritance and then heads out to enjoy life.
-But eventually his money is gone and he becomes destitute.
-In desperation he returns home, hoping to at least be accepted as a servant in his fathers house.
+My guess is that they missed it altogether, so Jesus laid the third in the series on them, Luke 15:11-32, a parable of a loving father and his two sons, often called the parable of the Prodigal Son.
+In this parable, the younger of the sons requests his inheritance and then heads out to enjoy life.
+But eventually, his money is gone, and he becomes destitute.
+In desperation, he returns home, hoping to at least be accepted as a servant in his father’s house.
 This son plays the role of the lost sheep or coin in the two earlier parables.